-The Department of Children and Youth Affairs has overall responsibility for the implementation of What Works.
+The Department of Children, Equality, Disability, Integration and Youth has overall responsibility for the implementation of What Works.
 It is be led by a Programme Team in the Tusla Programme Development and Cross Government Framework Unit, and uses the expertise of key stakeholders in the area of prevention and early intervention for children, young people and their families.
 As What Works will be delivered across different sectors and disciplines, it is important that support and expertise in these areas are utilised in the development and delivery of this initiative.

 It is important to note that the design and delivery of What Works will follow a developmental approach.

 Each of the various components will be developed in a phased format to ensure that it meets the needs of stakeholders and is responsive to emerging themes and trends.